mikependon/RepoDB.NET/pages/home.md

 RepoDB shows an impressive performance and memory-efficiency if being compared with other ORMs available in the .NET ecosystem.

-It is the fastest and the most-efficient ORM in .NET space nowadays!
+(It is the fastest and the most-efficient ORM in .NET space nowadays)

 <img src="../../assets/images/site/statistics.svg" />

 The benchmark statistics shown above is the result of the community-approved ORM bencher [RawDataAccessBencher](https://github.com/FransBouma/RawDataAccessBencher).

-Please visit the [benchmark](https://github.com/mikependon/RepoDB#benchmark) section of our Github page to get more information.
+You can visit the [benchmark](https://github.com/mikependon/RepoDB#benchmark) section of our Github page to get more information.

 ---